SParb/SParb-CodeInstitute-Capstone-Project/README.md

 ### JavaScript

-JavaScript validation was checked using [JSHint.](https://jshint.com/) No validation errors were present
+JavaScript validation was checked using [JSHint.](https://jshint.com/) No validation errors were present.

 <details><summary>comments.js</summary>